-- the maximum length over which schools may repay the deficit (i.e. reach at least a zero cummulative balance) is three years. - a deficit which is in excess of £5,000 must be approved by the LA.
+- the maximum length over which schools may repay the deficit (i.e. reach at least a zero cumulative balance) is three years. - a deficit which is in excess of £5,000 or 5% of annual budget must be approved by the LA.
 The maximum size of the deficits which may be agreed is 20% of the in year allocation. - The Head of Heath Education Care and Safeguarding and the Head of Resources (Chief Finance Officer) of the authority will agree any arrangements for individual schools. - Agreements are to be signed by the officers mentioned in above as well Headteacher and Chair of Governors of the School.